Taritsyn/BundleTransformer/NuGet/BundleTransformer.WG/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of WebGrease Semantic CSS-minifier version 1.5.2.
+   In configuration settings of WebGrease Semantic CSS-minifier added new property - `ShouldMinify`.

    ====================
    POST-INSTALL ACTIONS